FaizanKamal7/product-module-task/README.md

 ---

 ## Features
-- Fetch data from CSV, XML sources and flexibile for other sources.
+- Fetch data from CSV, XML sources (you can upload the csv files for testing now) and flexibile for other sources.
-- - Utilized Strategy design pattern for flexible implementation
+- Utilized Strategy design pattern for flexible implementation
 - Normalize data to include:
   - **Title**
   - **Manufacturer**